July 7, 2015

 The RMTC consists of 23 racing industry stakeholders and organizations that represent Thoroughbred, Standardbred, American Quarter Horse and Arabian racing.
 The organization works to develop and promote uniform rules, policies and testing standards at the national level; coordinate research and educational programs that seek to ensure the integrity of racing and the health and welfare of racehorses and participants; and protect the interests of the racing public.

-For additional information, visit the RMTC website at rmtc.kinsta.com or contact Hallie Lewis, RMTC communications consultant, at (859) 224-2848.
+For additional information, visit the RMTC website at rmtc.kinsta.cloud or contact Hallie Lewis, RMTC communications consultant, at (859) 224-2848.